CS-SI/Orekit/src/site/markdown/index.md

   * Covariance

     * covariance propagation using the state transition matrix
     * covariance extrapolation using a Keplerian model
     * covariance frame transformation (inertial, Earth fixed, and local orbital frames)
-    * covariance type transformation (cartesian, keplerian, circular, and equinoctial)
+    * covariance type transformation (Cartesian, Keplerian, circular, and equinoctial)
     * covariance interpolation based on the blending model

   * Maneuvers